d4ddyd4rth/VirusTotal/README.md

 # VirusTotal
-Collection of scripts to work with VirusTotal
+Collection of scripts to work with the VirusTotal APU.